MamaShip/MR-Tracker/README.md

 This tool works on Gitlab APIs.
 Make sure your gitlab project visibility is **public**, OR generate a `private-token` (see [Gitlab docs](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html)) for your project.

-And the **project ID** is required for Gitlab APIs to work.
+The **project ID** is required for Gitlab APIs to work.
 You can find it from your project home page:
 ![where to find project ID](images/project_id.png)
 ### Install